 \end{proof}

+We note that the set of weakly single-crossing profiles on trees is a strict superset of single-crossing profiles on trees, which in turn a strict superset of single-crossing profiles.
+Hence, \Cref{lem:sizeupperbound} does not follow from the known $\left({m\choose 2} + 1\right)$ upper bound for single-crossing profiles~\cite{deycross}.
+The fact that the bound turns out to be same is a mere coincidence.

-The following result which is immediate from the proof of Lemma 3.7 in \cite{clearwater2015single}, simplifies lot of our proofs.
+The following result which is immediate from the proof of Lemma 3.7 in \cite{clearwater2015single}, simplifies a lot of our proofs.

 \begin{lemma} Let $\PP = (\suc_i^{\el_i})_{i\in[n]}, \el_i>0, \forall i\in[n],$ be a profile with $\suc_i \ne \suc_j, \forall i\ne j$ and $\PP^\pr = (\suc_i)_{i\in[n]}$ be the profile resulting from \PP after removing all the duplicate preferences.
-Then \PP is single crossing with respect to some tree if and only if $\PP^\pr$ is single crossing with respect to some (other) tree.
-Therefore, \PP is a weakly single crossing profile on trees if and only if $\PP^\pr$ is a weakly single crossing profile on trees.
-Moreover, given the tree with respect to which the profile \PP is single crossing, we can construct another tree with respect to which $\PP^\pr$ is single crossing in polynomial amount of time and vice versa. \end{lemma}
+Then \PP is single-crossing with respect to some tree if and only if $\PP^\pr$ is single-crossing with respect to some tree.
+Therefore, \PP is a weakly single-crossing profile on trees if and only if $\PP^\pr$ is a weakly single-crossing profile on trees.
+Moreover, given the tree with respect to which the profile \PP is single-crossing, we can construct another tree with respect to which $\PP^\pr$ is single-crossing in polynomial amount of time and vice versa. \end{lemma}

-We next define the majority relation of a set of preferences which helps us formulate an important property of single crossing domain with respect to trees.
+We next define the majority relation of a set of preferences which helps us formulate an important property of single-crossing domain with respect to trees.
 We call that property the {\em triad majority} property.
-This property will in turn help us in defining and finding what we call the {\em single crossing tree closure} of a weakly single crossing profile on trees.
-The notion of a single crossing tree closure plays a central role in our recognition and elicitation algorithms.
+This property will in turn help us in defining and finding what we call the {\em single-crossing tree closure} of a weakly single-crossing profile on trees.
+The notion of a single-crossing tree closure plays a central role in our recognition and elicitation algorithms.

-\begin{definition}[Majority Relation] Given a profile of $n$ preferences $(\suc_i)_{i\in[n]}\in\LL(\CC)^n,$ we call the relation $\suc = \maj((\suc_i)_{i\in[n]}) = \{x \suc y: x, y\in\CC, |\{i\in[n]: x\suc_i y\}| > \nfrac{n}{2}\}$ the majority relation of the profile $(\suc_i)_{i\in[n]}.$ If the majority relation $\maj(\PP)$ of a profile \PP turns out to be a linear order, we say that a majority order of $\PP$ exists and we call $\maj(\PP)$ the majority order of $\PP.$ \end{definition}
+\begin{definition}[Majority Relation] Given a profile \PP of $n$ preferences $(\suc_i)_{i\in[n]}\in\LL(\CC)^n,$ we call the relation $\suc\; = \maj(\PP) = \{x \suc y: x, y\in\CC, |\{i\in[n]: x\suc_i y\}| > \nfrac{n}{2}\}$ the majority relation of the profile $\PP.$ If the majority relation $\maj(\PP)$ of a profile \PP turns out to be a linear order, we say that a majority order of $\PP$ exists and we call $\maj(\PP)$ the majority order of $\PP.$ \end{definition}